 Not only will you be able to make purchases anywhere Visa is accepted using your card but you’ll also be able to pull cash from your account using ATMs in the MoneyPass network.
 According to Lili, MoneyPass offers more than 32,000 ATMs across the United States — which can be located using the “Find an ATM” feature in the Lili app.
 As a reminder, only MoneyPass ATMs are free for Lili members to use while others may result in a fee.

 Funding your account and direct deposit

 If you’ve read any of my past app reviews, you surely know what’s coming next.
-To easily and securely allow you to link an external account and transfer funds, Lili utilizes a Visa-owned API called Plaid.
-Using Plaid, you can select from a long list of institutions, log into an account, and arrange a transfer.
+To easily and securely allow you to link an external account and transfer funds, Lili utilizes an API called Plaid.
+Using Plaid, you can select from a long list of institutions, log in to an account, and arrange a transfer.
 In my experience, these transfers can be a bit on the slow side but aren’t outrageously long.

 Another option you have with Lili is to set up direct deposit.
 To do this, customers can utilize a provided form that includes their Lili account and routing numbers, which can be emailed using the “Send” button.
 One benefit of this strategy is that paycheck funds may be available up to two days early.
 However, this availability is dependent on a few factors outside of Lili’s control, so there’s no guarantee.
 In any case, this arrangement could make sense for those who are paid through the same company or service frequently.